Wednesday, December 4, 2013

 I turned in the edges all around about 1/2 and inch or so and pinned them together just to hold my place.
 I wanted to add a ruffle between the layers.

 At the top opening, I attached a strip of bias-cut burlap, stitched it, folded it over, stitched it again.
-I don't have a pic for all of that.
+(I don't have a pic for all of that.)

-So I added it to the skirt as well.
+I added it to the skirt as well.

 I spent about an hour pleating it and pinning it just so.
-My rule is "pin twice, sew once".

 I couldn't resist laying it all out to make sure it was going to work.

-After a busy weekend, I was able to finish it up just before Thanksgiving See the stitching holding the layers and the ribbon together?
+I was able to finish it up just before Thanksgiving See the stitching holding the layers and the ribbon together?
 No?
 Good!

 Can't wait to put it out under the tree!

-The two colors of burlap look great together and the ribbon being finished on the edges made finishing it so easy.
+The two colors of burlap look great together and the ribbon being finished on the edges made it so easy.

 I think it turned out lovely.